ChristianSiegert/panoptikos/README.md

 	$ cd ./panoptikos
 	$ go build -o panoptikos

-The executable can be found in the current directory under the name "panoptikos".
+The executable can be found in the working directory under the name "panoptikos".

 ## Running Panoptikos